| Aberdeen

 well enough to go to Aberdeen University.
 He took his degree, B.Sc

 (Engineering), in 1936.
+After

 graduation he moved south to Lincoln where he worked for Ruston & Hornsby…